 The Pelvic Girdle

-In this article, we shall look at the structures of the pelvis, its functions, and the applied anatomy.
+In this article, we shall look at the anatomy of the pelvic girdle – its bony landmarks, functions, and its clinical relevance.

 Structure of the Pelvic Girdle